mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```

-Using the actual chaincode functions is no extremely easy.
+Using the actual chaincode functions is not extremely easy.
 Simply call the relevant function like so:

 ```javascript
 await contract.submitTransaction('InitLedger');